open-quantum-safe/oqs-demos/httpd/README.md

 ## Purpose

-This directory contains a Dockerfile that builds [httpd (a.k.a the Apache HTTP Server)](https://httpd.apache.org) with the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows httpd to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.
+This directory contains a Dockerfile that builds [httpd (a.k.a the Apache HTTP Server)](https://httpd.apache.org) using OpenSSL(v3) using [oqs-provider](https://github.com/open-quantum-safe/oqs-provider), which allows httpd to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.

 ## Getting started

 [Install Docker](https://docs.docker.com/install) and run the following commands in this directory:

-1. `docker build --build-arg SIG_ALG=<SIG> --tag oqs-httpd-img .` (`<SIG>` can be any of the authentication algorithms listed [here](https://github.com/open-quantum-safe/openssl#authentication)).
-An alternative, simplified build instruction is `docker build -t oqs-httpd-img .`: This will generate the image with a default QSC algorithm (dilithium2 -- see Dockerfile to change this).
+1. `docker build --build-arg SIG_ALG=<SIG> --tag oqs-httpd-img .` (`<SIG>` can be any of the authentication algorithms listed [here](https://github.com/open-quantum-safe/oqs-provider#algorithms)).
+An alternative, simplified build instruction is `docker build -t oqs-httpd-img .`: This will generate the image with a default QSC algorithm (dilithium3 -- see Dockerfile to change this).
 2. `docker run --detach --rm --name oqs-httpd -p 4433:4433 oqs-httpd-img`

 This will start a docker container that has httpd listening for TLS 1.3 connections on port 4433.